James Spann: Awards

-Spann was the 33rd person in the United States to receive the AMS distinction as a Certified Broadcast Meteorologist.
+Spann was the 33rd person in the United States to receive the American Meteorological Society (AMS) distinction as a Certified Broadcast Meteorologist.

 He won an Emmy Award with John Oldshue from the National Academy of Television Arts and Sciences for live coverage of a deadly tornado in Tuscaloosa, Alabama on December 16, 2000.
 (A camera mounted on the transmitter tower of the former Channel 33 captured live images of the tornado as it moved through the community.)
 The station won an RTNDA Edward R. Murrow Award for this coverage.

 Spann received two major national awards following his live coverage of the April 2011 Super Outbreak, which claimed over 250 lives, and had over 50 tornadoes.
 The National Weather Association named him Broadcaster of the Year, in recognition of his "passionate dedication to serving the Central Alabama community with critical weather information for over 30 years, especially during the deadly April 27, 2011, tornado outbreak".
 The American Meteorological Society also awarded Spann the Award for Broadcast Meteorology "for his tireless efforts to advance the public's awareness of, and engagement in, the science of meteorology, particularly severe weather forecasting and response."